 Each attendance review team shall be responsible for reviewing the cases of truants and chronically absent children, discussing school interventions and community referrals for such truants and chronically absent children and making any additional recommendations for such truants and chronically absent children and their parents or guardians.
 Each attendance review team shall meet at least monthly.

-The District shall utilize the chronic absenteeism prevention and intervention plan developed by the State Department of Education when it becomes available.
-(SDE to develop by 1/1/16.)
+The District shall utilize the chronic absenteeism prevention and intervention plan developed by the State Department of Education.

 The District will include in information for the strategic school profile report for each school and the District that is submitted to the Commissioner of Education, data pertaining to truancy and chronically absent children.